paullepoulpe/master-thesis/src/03_Background.md

 ## Domain-specific languages
 > "A domain-specific language (DSL) is a small, usually declarative, language that offers expressive power focused on a particular problem domain." [@dslhudak]

-A DSL, as opposed to a general purpose language, provides higher level semantics and restrictions to the programmer.
+A DSL, as opposed to a general-purpose language, provides higher level semantics and restrictions to the programmer.
 Compilers can take advantage of that semantic information to perform domain-specific optimizations.
 High level operations also give more freedom to choose different implementations depending on the specificity of the hardware target [@dsls].

 ## Staging

 Staging is a mechanism that can be used to remove abstraction overhead and efficiently specialize generic programs.
 It splits computations into stages distinguished from one another by frequency of execution or availability of data.
-This allows evaluating part of the computations early or reducing frequency of execution of other parts.
+This allows for the evaluation of part of the computations early or the reduction of the frequency of execution of other parts.

-Due to its ability to strip abstraction and generate highly efficient code, staging is especially well suited for performance oriented DSL compilation.
+Due to its ability to strip abstraction and generate highly efficient code, staging is especially well-suited for performance-oriented DSL compilation.

 ## Parallel patterns

 Design patterns are a well understood concept in software engineering [@designpatterns].
 They represent a general repeatable solution to a commonly occurring problem.
 More broadly, they allow programmers to encapsulate semantics about some repeating structured computation.
-Parallel patterns are no exception, they express structured computations in a parallel setting.
-Among the best known frameworks that use this kind of pattern are `MapReduce` [@mapreduce] and Spark [@spark].
+Parallel patterns are no exception, as they express structured computations in a parallel setting.
+Among the best-known frameworks that use this kind of pattern are `MapReduce` [@mapreduce] and Spark [@spark].

 Delite [@delite] uses the `MultiLoop` (also called Delite `MultiLoop`language, or DMLL) formalism [@optistructs] [@eatperf].
 Each `MultiLoop` is used to define how collections of elements are composed and transformed.
 There are four operations defined at the core of the `MultiLoop` language: